nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 4a.
 Invalid add/delete progress syntax

-    * 3a1.
+    * 4a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.

-    * 3a2.
+    * 4a2.
 Tutor re-enters the command

       Steps 3a1 - 3a2 are repeated until a valid syntax is given.
-Use case resumes from step 4
+Use case resumes from step 5

-* 4a.
+* 5a.
 Incorrectly updating the progress of another student

-    * 4a1.
+    * 5a1.
 Tutor uses add/delete progress commands to revert the incorrect changes.
 Use case resume from step 3

+**Use case 7: Add a todo list for a session**

+**MSS**

+1. Tutor views his schedule
+2. TutorAid displays the schedule
+3. Tutor identifies the session to add a todo list
+4. Tutor adds a todo task to that session
+5. TutorAid registers the task to the session
+6. Tutor repeats from step 2 until he/she finishes adding all the tasks

+    Use case ends.

+**Extensions**
+* 1a.
+Invalid view schedule command syntax

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+Use case resumes from step 2.

+* 4a.
+Invalid add task command syntax

+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the syntax entered is correct.
+Use case resumes from step 5.

+* 4b.
+The session does not exist.

+    * 4b2.
+TutorAid displays an error message that the session does not exist.

+    Use case ends.

+**Use case 9: Check which students should be present for the class**

+**MSS**

+1. Tutor views his schedule
+2. TutorAid displays the schedule
+3. Tutor identifies the session to check for students
+4. Tutor views the list of students in that session
+5. TutorAid displays the list of students in the session

+    Use case ends.

+**Extensions**

+* 1a.
+Invalid view schedule command syntax

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+Use case resumes from step 2.

+* 4a.
+Invalid view session students command syntax

+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 4a2.
+Tutor re-enters the command.

+      Steps 4a1-4a2 are repeated until the syntax entered is correct.
+Use case resumes from step 5.

 *{More to be added}*

 ### Non-Functional Requirements